FormidableLabs/victory/docs/src/content/common-props/common-props.md

 `type: array[low, high] || { x: [low, high], y: [low, high] }`

 The `domain` prop describes the range of data the component will include.
-This prop can be given as a array of the minimum and maximum expected values of the data or as an object that specifies separate arrays for x and y.
+This prop can be given as an array of the minimum and maximum expected values of the data or as an object that specifies separate arrays for x and y.
 If this prop is not provided, a domain will be calculated from data, or other available information.

 _note:_ The `x` value supplied to the `domain` prop refers to the _independent_ variable, and the `y` value refers to the _dependent_ variable.
 This may cause confusion in horizontal charts, as the independent variable will corresponds to the y axis.